 We’re headed next to Qingdao to look for my grandfather’s birthplace and the house my great-grandparents built.

-–explaining our travel plans in China to a group of expats at a Thanksgiving
+–explaining our travel plans in China to a group of expats at a Thanksgiving dinner in Beijing.

 The group appeared utterly confused.
 I don’t look like I’m of Chinese heritage in the least.
 So how is it that my grandfather was born in China?